 - Hotel Europark: This modern hotel is located about 15 minutes from Plaça Catalunya and La Rambla.
 It’s also got an art-deco vibe that fits the Eixample district.
 You can enjoy a stay in a luxury hotel with easy access to nearby landmarks.

 - Room Mate Carla: This hotel is a little less extravagant compared to other options.
 It’s a quaint hotel with modern décor and bright art prints hanging in the hallways and rooms.
 You’re also just 650 feet from Passeig de Gracia.

 Not picky on where to stay?
 Here’s a quick summary of some of the top-rated hotels in Barcelona for travellers…

-- Hotel Cantón: A budget-friendly hotel in Ciutat Vella, featuring simple clean rooms.
+- Hotel Cantón is a budget-friendly hotel in Ciutat Vella, featuring simple clean rooms.
 Located not far from Las Ramblas and the Old Port.

-- Room Mate Anna: A super unique boutique hotel featuring a colourful design.
+- Room Mate Anna is a super unique boutique hotel featuring a colourful design.
 The balconies of the deluxe rooms overlook Gaudí’s oddity masterpiece, Casa Batlló.

-- H10 Madison: A lovely mid-range hotel with modern rooms located close to the beach and the Gothic Quarter.
+- H10 Madison is a lovely mid-range hotel with modern rooms located close to the beach and the Gothic Quarter.
 If visiting in the summer, you’ll love the opportunity to take a dip in the rooftop pool with spectacular views over Barcelona.

-- El Palace Barcelona: A historic 5-star luxury hotel located close to Barcelona’s top tourist attractions.
+- El Palace Barcelona is a historic 5-star luxury hotel located close to Barcelona’s top tourist attractions.
 For the ultimate in relaxation, be sure to experience a treatment at the on-site Mayan-style spa or float away in the seasonal rooftop pool.